albertoSoto/streaming-magnolia/README.md

 ![Magnolia-streaming-module](readme/magnolia-streaming.jpg)

 ## Features
 > Magnolia has grown so much that now is really hard achieving new features.
 The product is mature enough to solve most of any company problems.
-Within the DAM Module you can serve multimedia files including from AWS S3 storage through a plugin.
+Within the DAM Module you can serve multimedia files including AWS S3 storage files via a plugin.

 > *Problem*: When serving a video file with Magnolia it will load all the file into the request which is a HUGE problem on rendering context.
 The Magnolia Streaming module allows you to integrate big videos without taking care about it's size.
 The file gets open in a non blocking way (JCR works with LazyInputStream) and only is returned the amount of mandatory and requested information.
 After that, it releases the stream which causes a better server load control.